-- 4 FTE Member Services Representatives respond to cleaning and safety requests via phone, email and the Union Square Everywhere App between 24/7 daily.
+- 4 FTE Member Services Representatives respond to cleaning and safety requests via phone, email and the Union Square Everywhere App between 6:30am–10:30pm daily.

-- 2 San Francisco Police Department 10B officers is on duty for the USBID for 20 hours daily 7 am - 5 pm and 1 pm - 11 pm.
+- 2 San Francisco Police Department 10B officers are on duty for the USBID for 20 hours daily 7am–5pm and 1pm–11pm.
 This officer mitigates crime, responds to requests from members and ensures enforcement of laws including quality of life matters.

-- Overnight security patrols are on duty 10 pm - 6 am daily to address quality of life issues and observe and report issues to the San Francisco Police Department.
+- Overnight security patrols are on duty 10pm–6am daily to address quality of life issues and observe and report issues to the San Francisco Police Department.
 To report a safety incident between 10pm-6am, please contact Legion Security's dispatch number at (415) 724-2909.

 The USBID is governed by a 23 member board of directors made up of the property and business owners and other stakeholders representing a variety of businesses in Union Square.
 All major measures are voted on by the Board of Directors, then given to the USBID staff to implement.
 The USBID also follows a Management Plan and contract with the City and County of San Francisco.

 The USBID several advisory committees to help provide ongoing stewardship of the district.
 Businesses are welcome to participate any of the committees to share their expertise and passion for Union Square.
 The committees are as follows: